isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The fundamental arguments for the use of exceptions are

-* They clearly separates error return from ordinary return
+* They clearly differentiate between erroneous return and ordinary return
 * They cannot be forgotten or ignored
 * They can be used systematically